- Academic Support

 - Facilitated study groups for key gateway classes (calculus, general chemistry, first-year physics).
 Study Groups at a Glance includes meeting times and places, as well as on-line and in-person resources.

 - Academic Success Workshops are held throughout Academic Year 2014-2015.
 Workshops are held at scheduled times and some are available on request for multicultural student organizations, programs, and peer-organized study groups.
 New workshops are added at regular intervals.
-See the Fall 2014 Workshop listing or the Golden Gopher Workshop Database (Academic Success) for the latest offerings.

 - Make an overview of all your Fall 2014 exams and major project due dates! - Check out your course pages.
 It's never too soon to plan your studying.
 Additional time management resources can be found at the University Counseling and Consulting site, Student Academic Support Services Self-Help Materials.